Bduz/deep-reinforcement-learning-udacity-nanodegree/project2-continuous-control/README.md

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+To set up your python environment to run the code in this repository, follow the instructions in [DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies).
+Afterwards, follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!

 ### A DDPG performance